 9. Kayako

-Kayako is a small-to-medium business (SMB) help desk ticketing system that provides support teams with functionalities to manage customer requests and interactions across multiple channels.
+Another best ticketing system for small-to-medium businesses (SMB) is Kayako, which provides support teams with functionalities to manage customer requests and interactions across multiple channels.

 Main features of Kayako